xuankimtran/docs-1/pages/katalon-analytics/docs/git-test-project.md

 permalink: katalon-analytics/docs/git-test-project.html
 description:
 ---
-This feature allows you to upload your projects stored in Github and execute them in Katalon TestOps without manually uploading to Code Repo.
+This feature allows you to upload your projects stored in Git and execute them in Katalon TestOps without manually uploading to Code Repo.

 ## Create a new Git test project

 To create a new Git project, go to **Code Repo** > Click on **Create Git Test Project** button.
 Then fill in the below information:

-- **Repository URL**: your Github repository.
-(Example: https://github.com/blackfoxz/CI-sample)
+- **Repository URL**: your Git repository.
+(Example: https://github.com/katalon-studio-samples/ci-samples)
-- **Username**: your Github username
+- **Username**: your Git username
-- **Password**: your Github password OR *personal access token*.
+- **Password**: your Git password OR *personal access token*.
 To create a personal access token in Github, refer to [this document](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

 - **Name**: your project’s name